nxskok/pasias/docs/22-thingy.md

 ```

-Now, for each of these numbers of clusters (think `map`), calculate the total within-cluster sum of squares for *it* (that number of clusters).
+Now, for each of these numbers of clusters, calculate the total within-cluster sum of squares for *it* (that number of clusters).
 To do that, think about how you'd do it for something like three clusters:

 ```r